Tesla adding Charleston Supercharger station by the end of 2017

 Tesla's network of Superchargers allow owners to add 170 miles of range in 30 minutes, much faster than even the fastest home charging.
 Charging privileges were free for Tesla's initial drivers, but in December

-, the company announced that new owners will pay $0.40 per minute to charge.
+, the company announced that new owners will need to pay to charge at the stations.
 The announced build-out comes as Tesla ramps up production to fulfill some 400,000 pre-orders

 of its lower-priced Model 3, which is sold out through mid-2018.